Tracking Performance: Metrics To Determine Real Estate Agent Success

 5. Pending Commissions

-Of all the real estate agent performance metrics to track, pending commissions are one of the most important ones for any brokerage.
+Of all the real estate agent performance metrics to track, pending commissions are among the most important for any brokerage.

 Pending commissions will help you forecast future revenue and make decisions based on what’s in the pipeline.

-Calculating pending commissions is done differently based on the way in which your brokerage makes money.
+Calculating pending commissions is done differently based on how your brokerage makes money.

 For example, in flat-fee brokerages, the pending commission is most often your transaction fee multiplied by the number of pending deals.
 There may be additional fees collected as well, and considering each in the same calculation is relatively simple.